ephalys/vue3-experimentation/README.md

-# ⚡ 22's version of my portfolio

-This is an experimentation of Vue3 + TailwindCSS.
+This is an experimentation of Vue3, Vite & TailwindCSS.

 ### Getting Started